-If you know someone who you think might be suicidal or is causing you concerns with their talk about their life then you should get help right away.
+If you know someone who you think might be suicidal or is causing you concerns with their talk about their life, then you should get help right away.

 How much time passed, or did time exist for the dead at all.
 All I know is there was a spark of light and that light begins to grow brighter.
 Awareness, the first stirrings of thought, I can’t remember those first thoughts, my brain must have still been too deep in darkness to put those first thoughts into memory.
-Life became a hurricane force roaring back into my body, my eyes now beginning to see color, shapes, and my thoughts came to me more clearly and I can remember them.
+Life became a hurricane force roaring back into my body, my eyes now beginning to see color, shapes, and my thinking came to me more clearly and I can remember them.
 I remember thinking I’m alive and then my second thought was how disappointed I am that I’m alive.
 I became angry, furious at how pathetic I was, I said to myself that I was a loser who couldn’t even commit suicide properly.
-By this time I had stood up and begun wondering how much time had passed, minutes, hours, days even, no, days didn’t pass, otherwise, I’d be waking up in the hospital and it couldn’t be hours because my dad would have broken down the door.
+By this time I had stood up and begun wondering how much time had passed, minutes, hours, days, no, days didn’t elapse.
+Otherwise, I’d be waking up in the hospital and it couldn’t be hours because my dad would have broken down the door.
 So it must be minutes, but how many minutes.
 I may have failed to commit suicide I said to myself, but I can boldly announce to my parents what I had just done, surely that would give me some satisfaction seeing their reactions.
 I marched out of the bathroom and proceeded down the hallway to the kitchen.
 I saw my mother and walked right up to her and said how long was I in the bathroom, she looked at me and said, “I don’t know, maybe ten to fifteen minutes.
 I was disappointed as I was hoping for thirty or forty-five minutes, just long enough to cause them to worry but not enough for them to knock down the door.
 Oh well, I thought to myself, I can still salvage this.

 In a loud and clear voice and with a big smile on my face and evil in my heart I announce to my mother what I had just done.
 Immense satisfaction and proud of what I had just done to my mother, I felt as though my revenge was complete.
 Her face was still for a few seconds, then it changed in a way only mothers of the dead can understand.
 She begins to cry, whimpering, she called my father.
 My father strong and powerful emotionally comes to my mother, she tells him what has happened.
 My father, you can see the look of panic in the eyes, those eyes searching for an answer to what to do.
 Both my parents are hysterical, mom crying and dad trying to comfort my mother.
-After a while, they begin to regain composure and begin to question me and they call my psychiatrist.
+After a while, they begin to regain composure and start to question me, and they call my psychiatrist.
 My psychiatrist tells my parents not to worry, he thought that I would do something like this so he had prescribed some medication that would be difficult if not impossible to commit suicide on.
 This may have been Depakote, I can’t remember.
 All this time I’m dancing with joy, utter delight at what I have done to my parents, my evil complete.

 I have been hospitalized a dozen times since then for suicidal thoughts and alcoholism, but never again would my suicidal thoughts be motivated by revenge and hate, in the later years my thoughts of dying were from real pain and suffering.
-I honestly believe suicide is now gone from my life forever, thanks for taking my mental health recover seriously and working the 12 steps.
-I now try to eat right, exercise right, see my therapist, and try to do all the things I need to take care of my mental health.
+I honestly believe suicide is now gone from my life forever, thanks for taking my mental health recovery seriously and working the 12 steps.
+I now try to eat right, exercise right, see my therapist, and try to do all the things I need to do to take care of my mental health.
 Plus I work a 12 step program and have structured sponsorship.
-I just don’t want to cause my mother any more pain.
+I don’t want to cause my mother any more pain.